Trauma research

 Description

 The project aims at providing a systematic review on a so far poorly researched, but highly patient-relevant outcome, i.e., long-term effects of psychotherapy in children and adolescents.
 Although there is a large evidence body on acute effects of psychotherapy, still little is systematically known on long-term effects in this age group.
 However, especially at younger age, favorable long-term effects are essential to prevent long-lasting negative health consequences of mental disorders that come with high individual and societal costs.
 The aim of this review project are therefore twofold: First, it will provide a comprehensive open access up-to-date database on clinical trials examining the long-term effects of psychotherapy in children and adolescents, and second, by making use of this database, the project will answer research questions, selected for their relevance to patients, caregivers, and clinical care.
-The project brings together clinical expertise (AdH, SS, clinicians), methodological expertise (SKS, KL), and lived expertise from patients and caregivers and will thereby contribute to improve clinical guidelines, and in turn clinical care and patients’ informed decision making.
+The project brings together clinical expertise (AdH, SSc, clinicians), methodological expertise (SKS, KL), and lived expertise from patients and caregivers and will thereby contribute to improve clinical guidelines, and in turn clinical care and patients’ informed decision making.